Huntington–Ashland metropolitan area

 The Huntington–Ashland metropolitan area is a metropolitan area in the Appalachian Plateau region of the United States.
-Referred to locally as the "Tri-State area", and colloquially as "Kyova" (Kentucky, Ohio, and West Virginia), the region spans seven counties in the three states of Kentucky, Ohio, and West Virginia.
-With a population of 361,580, the Tri-State area is nestled along the banks of the Ohio River.
+Referred to locally as the "Tri-State area", and colloquially as "Kyova" (portmanteau of Kentucky, Ohio, and West Virginia), the region spans eight counties in the three states of Kentucky, Ohio, and West Virginia.
+With a population of 376,155 at the 2020 census, the Tri-State area is nestled along the banks of the Ohio River.
 The region offers a diverse range of outdoor activities.
+The Huntington–Ashland MSA is a component of the broader Charleston–Huntington–Ashland, WV–OH–KY Combined Statistical Area.